yamchips/rental-app-prod/README.md

 Password: Password123!

+## Improvements

+- Enhanced AWS S3 Integration – Configured S3 by attaching an IAM role to the EC2 instance and enabling binary media types in API Gateway for seamless file uploads
+- Optimized Client-Side Rendering – Used dynamic imports for the tenant/manager settings form to resolve the File is not defined error in AWS Amplify
+- Modularized Form Handling – Created a dedicated new property form component and dynamically imported it to prevent File is not defined errors in AWS Amplify
+- Stronger Type Safety – Added explicit type casting for amenities and available date fields in the full filters component to prevent server-side errors

 ## Features

 Anyone can visit home page and search properties with filters (price, bedrooms, bathrooms, area, amenities, available date, location).
-View detailed property pages with photo gallery and interactive map
+View detailed property pages with photo gallery and interactive map.

+Template properties are located in **Los Angeles**.

 After sign up and sign in, a user can either visit the website as a tenant or manager.

 ### Tenant Features

 - Add a property as favorite and remove favorites
-- Apply online and communicate with managers
+- Submit an application for a property
 - Manage current and past residences
 - Modify user name, email and phone number